fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 Dart is in many ways very similar to programming languages you already know.

+In this chapter I'll draw comparisons to C#, Java, JavaScript and TypeScript where relevant.
+If you are familiar with any of those languages you can map your existing knowledge over to Dart.

 ## Types

-Here is a list of the basic type in Dart
+Here is a list of the basic type in Dart.

 - **String**
 - **bool**